IIEleven11/StyleTTS2FineTune/README.md

 - Open whispersegmenter.py and fill out all the file paths
 - run whispersegmenter.py

-This will give you a path fulle of segmented audio files, a folder of bad audio it didnt like, and an output.txt
+This will give you a path full of segmented audio files, a folder of bad audio it didnt like, and an output.txt

 # Phonemization